 ~~oo0oo~~

 It takes five days to go the 250km* to Harrismith from Westville.
 This is because you visit friends along the way.
-First, there were leaving formalities with amazing friends and supporters Petrea and Louis Lodder:
+First, there were leaving formalities with amazing friends and supporters Petrea and Louis Lodder, who had put me up and up with me once I actually lost possession of my home 140 days after selling it.
+Louis made my task of getting rid of my stuff easier, as he’s a great collector and hoarder; Petrea insisted I keep some stuff, so she has a few boxes in storage.

 First stop Jenny & Tabs Fyvie in the Tala valley; My luck it was Justin’s 40th and Caitlin had baked a cake!
-Hayley also arrived and there was a flock of very deja-vu Fyvie-Mandy looking kids running around.
+Hayley also arrived and there was a flock of very deja-vu Fyvie-Mandy-looking kids running around.
 What a busy happy extended family household!
 Tabs and Jen are hugely experienced travellers and campers, so I got a bit of Kruger Park advice and info, Kruger being one of my intended destinations.
 We did an inspection of their alucab camper with rooftop tent on a double-cab Landcruiser.
 I’ll pick their brains again when it comes to solar power, batteries and fridges.

 On to the Rosetta Hotel as it was getting late.
 They were having a St Patricks night – lucky me again.
-I washed down a huge eisbein with sherry, a large Windhoek draft, a pint of guinness for Oirish luck, and a glass of house red – *burp* – then to bed in a huge warm room.
-In the morning I swallowed their substantial all-in breakfast.
+I washed down a huge eisbein with sherry, a large Windhoek draft, a pint of guiness for Oirish luck, and a glass of house red whine – *burp* – then to bed in a huge warm room.
+In the morning I swallowed their substantial all-in fried breakfast.
+Ah, health food – I’m a big fan.

-To Mandy & Carl Reitz on their farm The Bend on a big bend of the Tugela river and a view of the high Drakensberg from the Sentinel to Cathkin Peak.
+The Bend is beautifully situated on a big bend of the Tugela river with a sweeping view of the high Drakensberg from the Sentinel to Cathkin Peak.
 What a fantastic three days I spent there.
-We laughed a lot thinking of how clever and beautiful and irresistible we were in those far-off alcohol-fueled days when The Bend was our mecca for sex drugs n rock n roll and variations on those themes.
+We laughed a lot thinking of how clever and beautiful and irresistible we were in those far-off alcohol-fueled days when I was happily led astray by these bad influences.
+The Bend was our mecca for sex drugs n rock n roll and variations on those themes.

 I did lotsa farming with Kai in my normal fashion: Sitting in the passenger seat and nodding.
 Kai knows better than to take farming advice from me – he has had experience of me as a temporary deputy farm manager!
 He drove me all over his farms and the district and we took walks in the mud – they’ve had good rains.
 A special sighting was a large grey mongoose – the ichneumon or Egyptian Mongoose – running into cover; too quick for my camera.
+Been years since I last spotted one.

 Durban friends Greg & Roly Bennett had been to their old farm Oppermanskloof on the Geluksburg road to scatter their Mom’s ashes.
 I met them near Bergville where Roly and I had a great laugh remembering our young n clever daze; – His seconding us on the Dusi canoe marathon, doing a fine job on the first overnight stop, handing us cold beers, deckchairs and a hot meal; sheer luxury!
 On the second night we couldn’t find him: He had disappeared into the pub leaving us to fend for ourselves; – Water-skiing on Hazelmere dam where I dropped the tow rope as I rose out of the water behind Greg’s 220hp Yamaha outboard; The boat made a tight u-turn and came back to me.
 When I told them I’d pulled a muscle Roly roared with laughter and said, Swanie you couldn’t have pulled a muscle, you must have pulled a fat!
 Skinny bastid – he still doesn’t have calf muscles.
+Roly has since spent many years skippering big yachts for the rich n famous all over the high seas and the islands.

 Next through Geluksburg and up Middledale Pass into the Vrystaat.